Veriff/veriff-sample-android/README.md

 ## Overview

-TODO Overview with images and gifs here -------
+The Android SDK allows you to add the Veriff verification flow to your native Android application.
+The documentation for Veriff backend integration can be found [here](https://developers.veriff.me/).

 ## Adding the sdk

-Add two new maven repository destination under the root ```build.gradle``` repositories tag in allprojects section.
+Add two new maven repository destinations under the root ```build.gradle``` repositories tag in allprojects section.
 It should contain the following maven repositories:
 ```gradle
     allprojects {